Routhleck/IELTS-preparation/speaking/口语梳理CY.md

 >Yes, many people travel to foreign countries to explore distinct landscapes and experience different environments.
 Natural landmarks, such as mountains, beaches, and deserts, are popular attractions for travelers seeking new and unique experiences.
 However, people's motivations for traveling can vary widely, and some may be more interested in cultural or historical experiences than in landscapes.

 ## 运动场所
-Pretend that you are a PhD student, majoring in management science and engineering.
-Now you are taking a IELTS speaking exam.
-Answer the following questions in a paragraph.

 Describe a popular place for sports (e.g. a stadium) that you've been to in China You should say:
 Where it is